Table of Contents

 It’s always a good idea to add a letter of support from your sponsor.
 That makes your cover letter less cluttered, and explanations of things are easier this way.

 Making a large deposit in a bank account just prior to your application is a big red flag.
-Even if the money comes from a well-explained source, chances are it will be seen as “funds parking” which proves little to no connection to the local economy, thus not a genuine visitor.
+Even if the money comes from a well-explained source, chances are it will be seen as "funds parking" which proves little to no connection to the local economy, thus not a genuine visitor.
+It's always a better idea to wait for a few months after the transaction has happened.

 If you state in your application that you are employed, you MUST explain your own financial circumstances with your income certificate/payslip and your OWN bank statement.
 If it's evident that you can't support this visit by yourself from your financial circumstances then comes the sponsor and explanation of theirs.